 Heat Loss Comparison Group: received a personalized HEAT Map of their home, and a HEAT Rating comparing their home to their neighbours' and the city average on their utility bills.

-Homeowners shown the MyHEAT imagery achieved significantly higher energy savings, demonstrating the powerful impact of Energy Made Visible™.
+Homeowners shown MyHEAT imagery achieved significantly higher energy savings, demonstrating the powerful impact of Energy Made Visible™.

 The City of Medicine Hat approached MyHEAT to explore opportunities to capture more energy savings.
 Nicknamed 'The Gas City', Medicine Hat is located in a politically conservative region with abundant natural gas resources — factors which can typically prevent significant progress on topics like energy efficiency.